lazy-media/public/README.md

 ---

-Alternatively you can go to [Lazy Media's Authentik](https://link.lazymedia.media/mY2G8) and login with your Plex Credentials using the `PLEX OAUTH` button to view any apps or services you have access to.

----

 If you do not already have an account on my server, you must fill out the form located at [Server Access Request Form](https://link.lazymedia.media/ZE6PB).

 **PLEASE NOTE: Registrations and Access to Plex are limited.**